 The code can also call setProviders() passing in a Provider that was returned by the discovery methods.
-A Provider object cannot be explicitly created; it must be retrieved using the getProviders() method.
+A Provider object in not normally explicitly created; it is usually retrieved using the getProviders() method.

-In either case, the provider specified must be one of the ones configured in the resource files.
-Note that the methods described here allow the client to choose from among preconfigured implementations, but doesn't allow it to configure a new implementation.
+In either case, the provider specified is one of the ones configured in the resource files.
+An application may also instantiate a Provider object to configure a new implementation.